 Gem of a New Feature

 Microsoft often hypes a preview feature that isn’t really worth the limelight.
 And sometimes, they introduce a gem without any fanfare.
-Such is the case of Retention Policy Lookup, which appeared in my tenant over the weekend.
+Such is the case of Retention Policy Lookup, which appeared in the Microsoft Purview compliance portal for my tenant over the weekend.

 In a nutshell, policy lookup allows a compliance administrator to see what Microsoft 365 retention policies apply to users (mailboxes), SharePoint Online sites (including OneDrive for Business accounts), or Microsoft 365 groups (messages and documents).
 The reason why this is an important advance is that it solves a problem that becomes increasingly difficult as an organization develops and applies more retention policies.